Groupthink and the wisdom of crowds

 1 Diversity dividends

-Possibly diversity and tolerance is not just an intrinsic moral good, but may pay literal dividends in terms of avoiding groupthink and being ore effective etc. What are the conditions for this happy state?
+Possibly diversity and tolerance are not just intrinsic moral goods, but may pay literal dividends in terms of avoiding groupthink and being more effective, etc. What are the conditions for this happy state?

 Does diversity help attain wisdom?
 Sometimes, it seems.
 Scott Page calls this the diversity dividend.
 Quantifying when and how it works is of interest to me.